zxp54332/FF/README.md

 Tensorflow-2 Implementation of a non-autoregressive Transformer based neural network for Text-to-Speech (TTS). <br>

-BZNSYP vocoder trained with MELGAN
+MelGAN vocoder is trained on the BZNSYP corpus
 - [MelGAN](https://github.com/seungwonpark/melgan)

 ## 🍥 Contents